Sesame Salmon Rice Bowl with Ginger Sauce

 I calculate these values by hand to ensure accuracy, however expect up to a 10% variable depending on food brands.

-I’m so glad, Liz!
+So happy you enjoyed this one, my friend!
 Thank you for coming back and leaving a review!